ckeditor/editor-recommendations/_features/table.md

 {% capture ui %}

- * UI: A feature providing the user with a way to set up properties for the new table, usually represented as a button with the "<i class="fa fa-table" aria-label="Table" title="Table"></i>" icon that opens a dialog window with form fields to edit the table properties
+ * UI: A feature providing the user with a way to set up properties for the new table, usually represented as a button with the "<i class="fa fa-table" title="Table" aria-hidden="true"></i><span class="sr-only">Table</span>" icon that opens a dialog window with form fields to edit the table properties
  * Title: "Table"
  * Keystroke: –